ethereum/web3.py/docs/providers.rst

 Most nodes have a variety of ways to connect to them.
 If you have not decided what kind of node to use, head on over to :ref:`choosing_node`

-As an example, go-ethereum supports IPC, HTTP, and Websockets.
-IPC is a protocol for connecting over a local filesystem, so it is not an option when using a remote hosted node, like Infura.
-In general, you're likely to want to choose connections in this order:
+The most common ways to connect to your node are:

-1. IPC (fastest and most secure: works locally)
+1. IPC (uses local filesystem: fastest and most secure)
-2. Websockets (works remotely)
+2. Websockets (works remotely, faster than HTTP)
-3. HTTP (works remotely, more nodes support it)
+3. HTTP (more nodes support it)

+If you're not sure how to decide, choose this way:

-If you have the option of running Web3.py on the same machine as the node, choose IPC.
+- If you have the option of running Web3.py on the same machine as the node, choose IPC.

-If you must connect to a node on a different computer, use Websockets.
+- If you must connect to a node on a different computer, use Websockets.

-If your node does not support Websockets, use HTTP.
+- If your node does not support Websockets, use HTTP.

 Most nodes have a way of "turning off" connection options.
 We recommend turning off all connection options that you are not using.